Oh, you're still in here? Well, it's tomorrow now, and I am simply seething with simmering spite as I eat my lunch. "Seething, I tell you!"

 Hannah rolls her eyes.
 "We know they feel stabbed in the back by industry, abandoned by the government, and belittled by technophiles like George.
 We know they're frustrated about that and don't know how to express the frustration in constructive ways.
 We know they're so frustrated that they're now willing to bomb city infrastructure to make themselves heard.
 But what do we know about where they hang out, who they are, who they work with, and where they'll strike next?"

-"Well," says Joe, "they mostly started popping up after the glitter factory cut a bunch of jobs-"
+"Well," says Joe, "they mostly started popping up after Glimmer Industries cut a bunch of jobs at their glitter factory-"

 "Good riddance," I say.
 "Glitter is the devil."

 "...Sure, George.
 Point is, most of their core members are probably former employees.
 And between what we've seen in the news and what you've seen on the ground, it seems like they're most active toward the north-west part of Cherry District.
 Which is where Glimmer Industries' factory is."
 For comparison, I live in the south part of Cherry, and Coldriver High is along the east border.
 Cherry District itself makes up much of the south-west portion of Forchester.
 West Forchester is pretty industrial in general, particularly along the stretch of the Tonbosa river that marks off the western edge of Cherry.
 To the north Cherry fades into Downtown, followed by the Vista Grande neighborhood if you keep going, but I don't recommend it.
 Lots of snobs up there.
 East of Downtown is Uptown, which is a lot more chill than Vista Grande.
 South of Uptown is Parkville, separated from Cherry to the west by Stoneleaf Boulevard and Coldriver High.

 "Okay," says Hannah.
 "And what about you, George?
 Did you learn anything new about them last night?"